Refog Review (2026): Features, Plans & Pricing

 Pros

-• Strong core monitoring set: keystrokes + clipboard, browsing history, screenshots, app usage, file activity, and time tracking in one toolkit.
+- Strong core monitoring set: typed activity reporting, browsing history, screenshots, app usage, file activity, and time tracking in one toolkit.

-• Useful for productivity-style oversight with app usage and total time-in-system reporting.
+- Useful for productivity-style reporting with app usage and total time-in-system data.

 Cons